The Annual Rosslare Small Boats Festival began life in 1985. From the very start it was a popular competition amongst anglers from all over the UK.

-Each night apart from Welcome Night and Presentation Night anglers will gather at Redmond’s to discuss the day and find out how each of the other boats got on.
-Competitors can hear festival announcements and check out the days results when they are available.
-It is expected that at least one crew member attend Redmonds each night to receive any announcement the organisers have.
-The best specimen caught from the Nominated Species list is also drawn each night (£100), if no crew member from a winning boat attends, the prize is redrawn, so please be there!
+The festival HQ is situated at Coast Rosslare Strand, a recently refurbished hotel and conference venue in Rosslare.
+Each night competitors will meet at the Drift Bar at the hotel to discuss the days fishing and to find out how each boat ended the days fishing.
+Competitors can hear festival announcements and check out the day’s results, these are available from 9 pm onwards.
+It is expected that at least one crew member attend the Drift Bar each evening to receive any announcements from the organisers.
+The Best Specimen caught from the Nominated Species List is also drawn each night, with the chance to win £100 for the winning crew.
+If no crew member is present from the winning boat, the prize is redrawn, so please be there!

-Directions to Redmonds the Bay can be found here.
+Directions to Coast Rosslare Strand can be found here.

-Welcome night is held on the first Saturday of the festival.
-It is held in the Hotel Rosslare, Rosslare Harbour.
+Welcome night is held on the first Friday of the festival.
+It is held at Coast Rosslare Strand, Rosslare.
 Usually at 7:30pm.

 Welcome night as the name suggests is held to welcome all of the boats and their crews to the festival.
 Each boat will receive a comprehensive waterproof welcome pack that includes: